silverstripe/silverstripe-realme/docs/en/configuration.md

 * `service_name_2`: "To log in to [this service] you need a RealMe login."
 * `service_name_3`: "[This service] uses RealMe login to secure and protect your personal information."

-Note: None of these are required for the assert form, as they are not used (it only uses organisation name, which is pulled from the `metadata_organisation_name` config value instead.
+**Note:** None of these are required for the assert form, as they are not used (it only uses organisation name, which is taken from the `metadata_organisation_name` config value instead.

-#### Note: the service name cannot be more than 10 characters in length, or the validation will fail.
+**Note:** the service name cannot be more than 10 characters in length, or the validation will fail.

 The values you set for `authn_contexts` can be one of the following, depending on the requirements of your
 application: